uzbl/uzbl/README.md

   - Print the version and exit.
 * `--web-extensions-dir`
   - Directory that will be searched for webkit extensions
+* `--cache-dir`
+  - Directory where website cache will be stored
+* `--data-dir`
+  - Directory where website data will be stored
 * `--display=DISPLAY`
   - X display to use.
 * `--help`